 Because we have limited resources, we may seek to enter into collaboration agreements with other pharmaceutical or biotechnology companies.
 Any failure by our partners to perform their obligations or any decision by our partners to terminate these agreements could negatively impact our ability to successfully develop, obtain regulatory approvals for and commercialize our product candidates.
 In the event we grant exclusive rights to such partners, we would be precluded from potential commercialization of our product candidates within the territories in which we have a partner.
-For example, we have entered into exclusive research and license agreements with Janssen for the development and commercialization of ADU-714, GVAX for prostate cancer and ADU-214.
+For example, we have entered into exclusive research and license agreements with Janssen for the development and commercialization of ADU-741, GVAX for prostate cancer and ADU-214.
 Under these agreements, we have granted Janssen exclusive rights to develop and commercialize LADD product candidates for prostate and lung cancers.
 In addition, we have granted Janssen exclusive rights to develop and commercialize LADD product candidates with certain antigens and antigen combinations implicated in lung and other cancers for all fields of use.
+We have also entered into a collaboration and license agreement with Novartis for the development and commercialization of CDN product candidates in oncology.
+Under this agreement, we have granted Novartis a co-exclusive license to develop such products worldwide and an exclusive license to commercialize such products outside of the United States.
 In addition, any termination of our collaboration agreements will terminate the funding we may receive under the relevant collaboration agreement and may impair our ability to fund further development efforts and our progress in our development programs.

 Our commercialization strategy for our product candidates may depend on our ability to enter into agreements with collaborators to obtain assistance and funding for the development and potential commercialization of our product candidates in the territories in which we seek to partner.
 Despite our efforts, we may be unable to secure additional collaborative licensing or other arrangements that are necessary for us to further develop and commercialize our product candidates.
 Supporting diligence activities conducted by potential collaborators and negotiating the financial and other terms of a collaboration agreement are long and complex processes with uncertain results.
 Even if we are successful in entering into one or more collaboration agreements, collaborations may involve greater uncertainty for us, as we have less control over certain aspects of our collaborative programs than we do over our proprietary development and commercialization programs.
+For example, under our collaboration and license agreement with Novartis, we are responsible for a share of the worldwide joint development costs, which may be significant.
+If we elect to reduce our share of development funding as provided for under the agreement, our share in profits would decrease or convert to a royalty.
 We may determine that continuing a collaboration under the terms provided is not in our best interest, and we may terminate the collaboration.
 Our potential future collaborators could delay or terminate their agreements, and as a result our product candidates may never be successfully commercialized.